 I will now tell you my greatest and most shocking lesson: It is not how hard you work, it is how smart you work.

 Not news?
 Then are you doing it?

 No one cares how “hard” you work.
 Hard does not translate to numbers.
-Hard does not move the stock price or increase Isa research investments for the board.
+Hard does not move the stock price.
 Hard does not make the CEO or anyone else look good.
 Hard is irrelevant.

 Do what matters and that means learning to say no to petty work that gets you nowhere and does no good for the company.
 This is the work that comes to you from a random co-worker, a project manager in another organization, an old colleague asking a favor and so on and on.
 The answer to all these lovely requests starts with a profuse apology followed by the fact that you are extremely busy with your current projects and have no bandwidth, even though you wish you could help them.

 Before you can do this, you need to have some guts.
 Average guts will do; you don’t even need serious guts for this.